Salmon Burgers & Corn on the Cob

 Great burgers start with great ingredients.
 Our lighter, healthier version of the American classic begins with a whole salmon fillet.
 Mincing the raw fillet and using it as the base for these burgers preserves its flavor and texture throughout the cooking process.
 These feel-good burgers, served with a side of lightly-herbed corn on the cob, are an exceptional example of seasonal simplicity.

 - 2 Cloves Garlic

 - 2 Potato Buns

 - 1 Shallot

 - 2 Tablespoons Mayonnaise

 - 1/2 Ounce Watercress

-Add the corn to the pot of boiling water.
-Cook 4 to 5 minutes, or until tender.
+Carefully add the corn to the pot of boiling water.
+Cook 2 to 3 minutes, or until tender.
 Drain thoroughly and set aside in a warm place as you continue cooking.

 In a small bowl, toss the watercress with the juice of 1 lemon wedge and a drizzle of olive oil; season with salt and pepper to taste.
 Spread a thin layer of the aioli onto the insides of each bun.
 Place a burger and 1 to 2 tomato slices onto the bottoms of the buns; season the tomatoes with salt and pepper.
 Top the tomatoes with the dressed watercress and the tops of the buns.
 Spread the basil butter onto the cooked corn and serve on the side.
 Garnish with the remaining lemon wedges.
 Enjoy!